 The next thing you need is a goal that is Measurable.
 You must be able to tell if you met it.
 If your goal is “I will try harder to eat right” there is no real way to measure it but if your goal is “I will stay within my 1,200-calorie allotment each day this week” you can track your calories and measure if you met the goal.

 You also want to make sure that the goal is challenging but Achievable.
 If you haven’t been exercising regularly and are very out of shape, setting a goal to complete a marathon in 30 days is probably not going to happen.
 You can; however, set a goal to run each day for 30 days.
-That would challenge you and still be achievable.
+That would challenge you and still be achievable helping you to stick with your diet.

 Relevant goals mean that each one is pertinent to your overall plan.
 I wouldn’t include a goal for cleaning my house each day in my fitness/wellness goals.
 Yes, that may be an important part of my day but in the end, it has nothing to do with my weight loss journey.